 Electronic images available to purchase

-Deeds – electronic images of deeds registered from 1992 to date should be available to purchase.
-Further images are being added to the system on a daily basis.
+Deeds – electronic images of deeds registered from 1978 to date should be available to purchase.
+Further images relating to older deeds are being added to the system on a daily basis.

 Probate – electronic images of probate records issued by the High Court since 2006 should be available to purchase.

 Cost of purchasing a document online and information displayed